ryge/wav2tzx/README.md

 # wav2tzx
-Make TZX files from WAV file.
+Make ZX Spectrum TZX files from WAV file.

 # DISCLAIMER:
 This is a very rudimental implementation.
 It only supports tapes stored with ROM timings (No fastloader support)